Meshal2013/CppND-Capstone-Snake-Game/README.md

 - Classes follow an appropriate inheritance hierarchy

-  Heritance from Class rendererBase with virtual method implemented in child classes
+  Heritance from Class renderer with virtual method implemented in child classes

 - Derived class functions override virtual base class functions

-  Virtual classes implemented in rendererZer0, rendererOne, rendererTwo classes
+  Virtual classes implemented in rendererLevel1, rendererLevel2 classes

 - The project makes use of references in function declarations

-  In classes rendererZero, rendererOne, rendererTwo in render function parameters
+  In classes rendererLevel1, rendererLevel2 in render function parameters